-529 plan rules allow for up to $10,000 per year to be applied towards elementary or secondary school tuition expenses.
+529 plan rules allow for up to $10,000 per year to be applied toward private elementary or secondary school tuition expenses.
 Note that the only qualified expense that is stated in the rules is “tuition.”

 One caveat to applying distributions towards K-12 education expenses is that not all states are compliant with the recent changes.

 If you withdraw funds for K-12 use and live in a state that doesn’t comply with the updates, you could be subject to state tax penalties or your ability to claim credits and/or deductions could be affected.
-You may also trigger a 10 percent penalty on non-qualified withdrawals.
+You may also trigger a 10% penalty on non-qualified withdrawals.

 Other than the $10,000/year withdrawal limit for K-12 tuition expense, all other 529 plan rules apply: